kacper1236/Bot-Renia-TG/README.md

 ## Running

 If you have makefile configured, run `make start`.
-You can individualy build and run, using `build` and `run` commands.
+You can individually build and run, using `build` and `run` commands, or with docker-compose:

 1. First:
 ```